davidyakobovitch/data_science_resources/01_git_resources.md

-git diff --staged # Shows changed after git add before git commit git diff HEAD <hash> <file_name> # Show the most recent changes for file on a Hash commit git diff HEAD~1 <file_name> # Shows changes to file one previous version
+git diff --staged # Shows changed after git add before git commit git diff HEAD <hash> <file_name> # Show the most recent changes for file on a Hash commit git diff HEAD~1 <file_name> # Shows changes to file one previous version git diff master..<branch_name> #Display differences between branches git diff format-patch master..<branch_name> # Generates a file with patch for each commit reachable in the branch but not from the master
 ```

 ###### View completed commits